Picture - Thyme Leaf Speedwell

 In modern herbal medicine, speedwell tea, brewed from the dried flowering plant, sometimes serves as a cough remedy or as a lotion for irritated or infected skin.
 The somewhat bitter and astringent taste and smell of speedwell led to its use as a tea substitute in 19th-century France, where it was called the d’Europe, or "Europe tea."
 The French still use this term as a name for speedwell.

-The Emperor Charles the Fifth of Spain is said to have derived much relief to his gout from the use of this herb.
-It contains tannin, and a particular bitter principle.
+Emperor Charles, the Fifth of Spain, is said to have derived much relief to his gout from the use of this herb.
+It contains tannin and a particular bitter principle.

 The Speedwells of my area are tiny yard weeds and also found in ditches in early spring.
 It may cover large areas of ground, but is inconspicuous due to its small stature.
-However, if you look close you will see a dainty medicinal beauty with either blue flowers, or white flowers striped with blue.
+However, if you look close, you will see a delicate beauty with either blue flowers, or white flowers striped with blue.

 How to Grow Speedwells

 Speedwells are common yard weeds that can become invasive, and are often grown as ground cover.
 They thrive in poor damp soil.
 Most speedwells are annuals and grow easily from seeds of the previous year’s flowers.